 The majority of development areas are in a mature state and the preliminary design review of the monolithic stage took place successfully in October 2005.
-The most recent revision to this document took place in preparation for the June 2006 review (update for PDR-3) of the overall suspension system.
+Rev 01 to this document took place in preparation for the June 2006 review (update for PDR-3) of the overall suspension system.
+Rev 02 took place in September 2006, mainly triggered to record a change to the fused silica material choices for the penultimate and reaction masses.